natefinch/npf/content/blog/coding-inside-out.md

 have an interface to abstract away a document store, so that you can use a database, filesystem, network, or in-memory storage.
-Since these languages require interfaces to be explicitly implemented by types, each of the types that implement the interface must be explicitly marked as doing so.
+Since these languages require interfaces to be explicitly implemented by types, each of the types that implement the interface must know about the interface and be explicitly marked as doing so.
 Interfaces tend to end up very wide (having lots of methods), because if you miss exposing a method in the interface, you can't access that method unless you go back and add it to the interface, and then add the implementation of the method to each of the implementations of the concrete types.

 While you can do similar things in Go, this is often not the best way to leverage Go's interfaces.
-In fact, using Go's interfaces in the most efficient way possible often involves turning your code inside out.

 There are two rules to keep in mind when using Go with interfaces:

-1. Go's interfaces work best when they are very small.
+1. Go's interfaces work best when they are very small (1-3 methods).

 2. Design interfaces for functions, not for types.